 According to the 2022 Douglas County Homeless Needs Assessment, the current state of housing in the community does not meet the community's need.
 A drastic increase in supportive housing is needed, and the number of emergency beds is also lacking.
 According to the same study, a sizable part of the population of those experiencing homelessness are experiencing chronic, long-term, and cyclical.
 There is a high rate of mental health and substance use within the community of those experiencing homelessness which takes specialized staff to offer support and requires the availability of emergency sheltering, and transitional and permanent housing.
-Currently, the City of Lawrence is supporting a sanctioned camping area in the commercial district that was approved by the governing body to provide an option when no other emergency sheltering beds were available within the community.
-The City has provided support to the Lawrence Community Shelter on the implementation of the night-by-night shelter bed component, and additionally the City of Lawrence has invested local American Rescue Plan dollars in bringing a Pallet Sheltering village to the community which will provide shelter for up to 50 people with case management services provided on site.
+The City of Lawrence has made a significant investment of \$756,550 to support two key projects aimed at improving shelter and services for individuals experiencing homelessness.
+The Pallet 24 Project will add up to 24 new Pallet shelters, increasing shelter capacity for up to 48 guests at a low-barrier site.
+The project includes 24/7 staffing, security, pet accommodations, and priority access for chronically homeless individuals.
+The Monarch Improvement Project will enhance safety and accessibility at the Monarch units, with a focus on serving those with high mental or physical health needs.
+The City has provided support to the Lawrence Community Shelter on the implementation of the night-by-night shelter bed component, and additionally the City of Lawrence has invested local American Rescue Plan dollars in bringing a Pallet Sheltering village to the community which currently provides shelter for up to 50 people with case management services provided on site.
 The largest need by far and the piece that is needed to move those experiencing homelessness along the housing continuum is supportive housing.
 The County has made sizable investments in property and development to bring these types of units online, but the need for sheltering will still be there for sheltering for those entering the continuum at the beginning.